Near the top of my list of Christian parenting tips is: Teach your child good work habits.

 In fact, a virtue that is critical to every child’s future success in life is that of developing good work habits.
 If they learn this virtue early, it will stick with them throughout life and pay rich dividends.

-A Principle to Remember: God rewards hard work.
+: God rewards hard work.

 Biblical Basis: